DADi590/HAN-Toolbox/README.md

 ### 2 notes:
 - Only English available (if anyone wants to translate it, just tell me);
 - I didn't test this in all firmwares.
 Only on OFW 4.82.
 Though, it's supposed to work for all the others.
 If it does not work for any version, please tell me so I can fix it.

+### Version history (this is just to show up on Google if people search by the version XD):
+- Version 0.8 (v0.8) Unofficial
+- Version 0.8.1 (v0.8.1) Unofficial
+- Version 0.9 (v0.9) Unofficial
+- Version 0.10 (v0.10) Unofficial